yext/answers-search-ui/README.md

 ANSWERS.addComponent('SearchBar', {
   container: '.search-query-container',
   title: 'Search my Brand',                 // optional, defaults to 'Answers'
+  query: 'query',                           // optional, the query string to use for the input box
   labelText: 'What are you looking for?',   // optional, defaults to 'What are you interested in?'
+  submitText: 'Submit',                     // optional, used for labeling the submit button, also provided to the template
+  submitIcon: 'path/to/icon',               // optional, an icon for the submit butto
+  promptHeader: 'Header',                   // optioanl, shown as the first item for auto complete
   placeholderText: 'Start typing...'        // optional, no default
   autoFocus: true,                          // optional, defaults to false
   autoCompleteOnLoad: false,                // optional, when auto focus on load, optionally open the autocomplete
   searchCooldown: 2000,                     // optional, defaults to 300ms (0.3 seconds)
   promptForLocation: true,                  // optional, asks the user for their geolocation when "near me" intent is detected
   clearButton: true,                        // optional, displays an "x" button to clear the current query when true
-  redirectUrl: 'path/to/url'                // optional, redirect search query to url })
+  redirectUrl: 'path/to/url',               // optional, redirect search query to url
+  formSelector: 'form',                     // optional, defaults to native form node within container
+  inputEl: '.js-yext-query'                // optional, the input element used for searching and wires up the keyboard interaction
+})
 ```